What is a Crypto Exchange? CEX vs DEX Explained

 What is a Crypto Exchange?

+A crypto exchange is a platform that connects buyers and sellers of digital assets.
 Think of it like a currency exchange booth at an airport.
 You give them dollars, and they give you euros.
 A crypto exchange does the same thing, but with digital currencies.

 There are two main types: Centralized Exchanges (CEX) and Decentralized Exchanges (DEX).